Business acumen: Financial literacy

 Financial literacy is a comprehensive understanding of the drivers of growth, profitability, and cash flow; an organization's financial statements; key performance measures; and the implications of decisions on value creation.

 Financial literacy is necessary, but not sufficient, to establish business acumen.
-According to Perth Leadership Institute, Business acumen is based primarily on behavioral and experiential issues, not on formal learning or education like financial literacy. [...]
+According to Perth Leadership Institute, Business acumen is based primarily on behavioral and experiential factors, not on formal learning or education such as financial literacy. [...]
 Financial literacy is almost never the need for senior managers and high potentials. [...]
-The real need for these managers is to understand how their actions and their behavior impact their financial decision-making [and] financial outcomes at the unit and the corporate level.
+The real need for these managers is to understand how their actions and behaviors impact their financial decision-making [and] financial outcomes at both the unit and corporate levels.

 Business management and leadership

 Bob Selden observed a complementary relationship between business acumen and leadership.
 According to Selden, this relationship comprises the importance of nurturing both the development of strategic skills and that of good leadership and management skills in order for business leaders to achieve effectiveness.

 According to a study titled Business acumen: a critical concern of modern leadership development: Global trends accelerate the move away from traditional approaches, traditional leadership development approaches, which are said to rely on personality and competency assessments as the scientific core of their approach, are failing.
-The study's intended goal is reportedly to demonstrate the importance of business acumen in leadership-development approaches.
-Business acumen, according to this study, is projected to have an increasing impact on leadership development and HR agendas.
+The study's intended goal is reportedly to demonstrate the importance of business acumen in leadership development approaches.
+According to the study, business acumen is projected to have an increasing impact on leadership development and HR agendas.
 Research into this relationship resulted in the creation of the Perth Leadership Outcome Model, which links financial outcomes to individual leadership traits.

 In a study that interviewed 55 global business leaders, business acumen was cited as the most critical competency area for global leaders.

 In their 2011 book, The Leadership Pipeline, Ram Charan, Stephen Drotter, and James Noel study the process and criteria for selecting a group manager, and suggest that the process and criteria are similar for selecting a CEO.
 According to them an obvious criterion for selecting a leader is well-developed business acumen.

-An organization full of high business acumen individuals can expect to see leaders with a heightened perspective that translates into an ability to inspire and excite the organization to achieve its potential.
+Organizations with a strong base of business knowledge are more likely to develop leaders capable of motivating others and improving overall performance..